lorismilloni/study-project-pixels-art/README.md

 # study-project-pixels-art
-Implement a web page with a color palette to create drawings with pixels.
+A web page with a color palette to create drawings with pixels.